Brennall/HFH-SRD/Chapter07.md

 Wilderness	   4gp/ family

-### The gold piece value of a cleric’s or bladedancer’s followers can be applied against the garrison cost of their domain, even though the cleric or bladedancer does not actually have to pay their faithful followers for their services.
+### The gold piece value of a cleric's or bladedancer's followers can be applied against the garrison cost of their domain, even though the cleric or bladedancer does not actually have to pay their faithful followers for their services.

 Stronghold Upkeep: In addition to maintaining a garrison, the adventurer must pay for the upkeep of his stronghold.
 Strongholds cost 0.5% of their total value in upkeep each month.
 For example, a 75,000gp keep costs 375gp per month to maintain.

-Taxes: If the adventurer has established his stronghold in a civilized realm, he will owe a tax of 20% of his domain’s gross monthly income to the lord who granted him the domain.
+Taxes: If the adventurer has established his stronghold in a civilized realm, he will owe a tax of 20% of his domain's gross monthly income to the lord who granted him the domain.
 In borderlands, this tax might be reduced if the adventurer is spending money to defend the borders of the realm.
 Adventurers who have established their stronghold in the wilderness owe no taxes unless they have chosen to become vassals to the ruler of a civilized realm.

-Tithes: The adventurer will owe a tithe of 10% of his domain’s gross monthly income to the church of the domain’s dominant religion.
-If the domain ruler is a bladedancer or cleric, the domain’s dominant religion is the ruler’s.
-Otherwise, the domain’s dominant religion is the prevailing religion of the region (Judge’s discretion).
+Tithes: The adventurer will owe a tithe of 10% of his domain's gross monthly income to the church of the domain's dominant religion.
+If the domain ruler is a bladedancer or cleric, the domain's dominant religion is the ruler's.
+Otherwise, the domain's dominant religion is the prevailing religion of the region (Judge's discretion).
 If the tithe is not paid, the loyalty of the population to the adventurer will be reduced, and the adventurer may be declared a heretic or excommunicated by the church.
-The domain ruler may change the domain’s religion, but doing so causes substantial penalties to domain morale.
+The domain ruler may change the domain's religion, but doing so causes substantial penalties to domain morale.

-Festivals: At least four times per year (the date will vary based on the culture, but one per season is common), the adventurer will be expected to hold a festival for the domain’s peasant families.
+Festivals: At least four times per year (the date will vary based on the culture, but one per season is common), the adventurer will be expected to hold a festival for the domain's peasant families.
 The cost of a festival is 5gp per peasant family.
 If this tradition is not honored, the loyalty of the population to the adventurer will be reduced.
-If more than the requisite number of holidays is held, the population’s loyalty will increase.
+If more than the requisite number of holidays is held, the population's loyalty will increase.

 ### Realms and Vassals

 An adventurer may control more than one domain.
 Multiple domains under the control of one ruler are called a realm.
 The additional domains of a realm may be established by securing land and constructing additional strongholds, or they may be conquered, or granted in a treaty.
 However, an adventurer can only directly manage one domain, known as his personal domain.
 Other domains in the realm are considered vassal domains, and must be assigned to a henchman, called a vassal, to manage.
-The henchman is responsible for collecting the revenue and paying the expenses of the vassal domain, and will pay 20% of the vassal domain’s monthly income to the adventurer.
+The henchman is responsible for collecting the revenue and paying the expenses of the vassal domain, and will pay 20% of the vassal domain's monthly income to the adventurer.

 Since the number of henchmen any character may employ is limited to between 1 and 7 (depending on his Charisma), very powerful characters may find that they have more domains under their control than can be managed even with all of their henchmen.
 In this case, multiple vassal domains will be assigned to trusted henchmen, who will themselves have to sub-assign vassal domains to their own henchmen.
 A group of domains ruled by a vassal is called a vassal realm.
 An adventurer may himself be a sub-vassal, either to another adventurer, or to an NPC that he has sworn fealty to (usually the lord who granted him the land to build his domain).

 EXAMPLE: Quintus rules a realm of thirteen domains.
 He has six henchmen.
 He manages one domain directly, and assigns two vassal domains to each of his six henchmen.
 Each of his six henchmen thus has a vassal realm of two domains.
 Each manages one of their domains directly, and sub-assigns the other as a vassal domain to one of their own henchmen

-Detailed rules for developing the complete structure of all of a campaign’s realms and vassals can be found under Constructing the Campaign Setting in Chapter 10.
+Detailed rules for developing the complete structure of all of a campaign's realms and vassals can be found under Constructing the Campaign Setting in Chapter 10.

 In addition to owing taxes to his lord (as described above), a vassal ruler must roll once per month on the Favors and Duties table to see what favors are granted or asked by his lord.
 These events can serve the Judge as the basis for adventures for the player character.
 Adventurers with vassals may choose to offer favors and demand duties to their own vassals, either in response to favors and duties they receive, or independently.

 During any month, each vassal can be safely asked to perform one ongoing duty, plus an additional ongoing duty for each ongoing favor given.
-If an adventurer demands duties in excess of this total, the vassal’s loyalty must be checked on the Henchman Loyalty table for each extra duty.
-An irrevocable favor only offsets a duty during the month it is first given (such gifts are quickly taken for granted…) Charters of monopoly count as one favor, even if granted to cover multiple types of merchandise.
+If an adventurer demands duties in excess of this total, the vassal's loyalty must be checked on the Henchman Loyalty table for each extra duty.
+An irrevocable favor only offsets a duty during the month it is first given (such gifts are quickly taken for granted...)
+Charters of monopoly count as one favor, even if granted to cover multiple types of merchandise.

 EXAMPLE: Marcus demands that his henchman Cadom Wynn pay a special tax of 1gp per each of his 500 peasant families (one duty).
 No roll on the Henchman Loyalty table is required.
 The next month, Marcus maintains the tax (one duty), and calls Cadom to arms (a second duty).
 To avoid a roll on the Henchman Loyalty table, he offers Cadom his niece in marriage (an irrevocable favor).
 The next month he maintains both the tax and the call to arms, but offers no favors.
 Cadom must roll on the Henchman Loyalty table.